Davidyz/AutoStacker/README.md

 # AutoStacker

+**!!!
+This project is still under development and is not functional yet !!!**

 This is a script that attempts to automate the stacking process for noise reduction and/or simulating long-exposure effect.